asgardius/r3-next/README.md

 # r3-next

-The Red Robot Radio game (godot version)
+The Red Robot Radio game (standard version)

 Humans dissapeared from Earth and machines are looking for a way to bring them back.
-Humans built a Radio Station at 243 Ida as an attempt to avoid losing their culture.
+Before their extinction, humans built a Radio Station at 243 Ida as an attempt to avoid losing their culture.
 You are a maintenance robot that must keep this radio station in good health while humans from Earth are missing.
-Travel between Earth and the Asteroid Belt to give supplies to Frank Pi, the radio host that gives the name to its station (and this game).
-Includes 13 of the best of Keygen Music Themes
+Travel between Earth and the Asteroid Belt to give supplies to Frank Pi, the radio host whose colour that gives the name to its station (and this game).
+Includes 13 of the best of Keygen Music Themes.
+Dodge space junk, old trashcans, astronauts, even martians (because they hate the Asteroid Belt)

+Made with Godot Engine

+Remember: Godot Does what Unitydn't (if you are from the 1990 decade you will know where it came from)